-One of the most devastating forms of memory loss is Alzheimer's disease, an irreversible and progressive brain disorder that slowly destroys memory and thinking skills.
+One of the most devastating forms of memory loss is Alzheimer's disease.

 By Bob DeMarco